DeflateAwning/wikipedia_extractor/README.md

 # wikipedia_extractor
-A tool for parsing Wikipeida XML dumps.
+A tool for parsing Wikipedia XML dumps.

 ## Building
 ```